moosemeat817/PathfindersAscent/README.md

 ## 🙏 Special Thanks

 - The Long Dark Modding Community (Discord)
 - Like many in the community, I learned by studying the work of others.
-Pathfinder’s Ascent stands on the shoulders of the modders who generously shared their knowledge, tools, and creativity over the years.
+Pathfinder’s Ascent stands on the shoulders of the modders who generously shared their knowledge, tools, and code over the years.

 ---